• Skip to primary navigation

 Ingredient Notes

-• Lamb, is common for this recipe.
-Many people use beef, chicken and also bones.
-Fish is not traditional and you can skip the meat altogether too.
+• Lamb is common for this recipe.
+Many people use beef, chicken and also just bones.
+Fish is not traditional, and you can skip the meat altogether, too.

 • Fresh herbs: parsley, cilantro, and celery.
 Celery is a must for this recipe.
-Celery leaves are used in the middle east more than stalks.
+In the Middle East, celery leaves are used more than stalks.
 You can use stalks if you do not have enough leaves.

-• Ghee is used with olive oil for more authentic flavor.
+• Ghee is used with olive oil for a more authentic flavor.
 Skip if making it vegan.

-• Tomatoes are traditionally lightly boiled, left to cool down then peeled.
+• Fresh tomatoes are traditionally lightly boiled, left to cool down then peeled.
 Being lazy, I just peeled mine without boiling.
 Tomato paste is also used.

-• Vermicelli pasta is used but you can use dry rice as well.
+• Vermicelli pasta is used, but you can use dry rice for a gluten-free option.

 • Onion and spices like cinnamon, turmeric, ginger, black pepper, and salt for a fragrant soup.

 • Chickpeas and lentils, preferably dry.
-If you want to use canned chickpeas then add it later to the soup.
+If you want to use canned chickpeas, add them to the soup later.

 🥄 Instructions